Carver County Historical Society

 A town needs many things for success, but they all fall into five main categories.
 First is access to enough natural resources, such as water, good soil, hunting grounds, and trees.
 Second, access to transportation such as ferries, steamboats, trains, cars, wagons, or buses can help a town thrive or fail.
 Strong organization makes a town more likely to thrive.
 Another key factor is citizens invested in the town, with a variety of roles to play.
 Finally, luck plays a pivotal role.
 Towns faced with disease or natural disasters often have a hard time recovering and rebuilding.

 Other factors besides bad luck can contribute to the failure of a town.
-Fear of the unknown, like an unfamiliar land or unknown people, or fear of the American Indians whose land they were taking, could make residents reluctant to stay.
-Even when immigrants settled communities with others from the same country, sharing a culture and way of life, that very lack of diversity sometimes proved problematic in the town’s eventual success.
+Fear of the unknown, like an unfamiliar land or unknown people, or fear of the Native Americans whose land they were taking, could make residents reluctant to stay.
+Even when immigrants settled in communities with others from the same country, sharing a culture and way of life, that very lack of diversity sometimes proved problematic in the town’s eventual success.

 San Francisco faced problems though, which led to its eventual abandonment.
 One of the first, and most important, was the county seat being moved to Chaska in 1856, eliminating one of the key reasons people visited the town.
 Second, the town site was located below a series of rapids on the river, which led to poor river travel and frequent flooding.
 In 1863, flooding washed away the warehouse and several other buildings.
 Many were not rebuilt as flooding was a consistent problem.
-When founded, San Francisco’s boundaries extended to include the town of Hancock.
-Residents of this area separated into their own town in 1868, taking their businesses with them.
 Eventually, San Francisco’s population dwindled, and the town site became private farmland.
 In the end, San Francisco lasted for about ten years.

-The Iustus family (also spelled Justus) from Sweden founded the town of Swede Lake, or Gotaholm, in 1856, near Watertown, along the banks of Swede Lake.
+The Justus family (also spelled Iustus) from Sweden founded the town of Swede Lake, or Gotaholm, in 1856 along the banks of Swede Lake, near Watertown.
 Settlers founded nearby Watertown the same year.
 The two towns were unaware of each other, despite being only about two to three miles apart, until Swede Lake resident Abraham Hokinson got lost one night.
-He wandered until he found shelter in Watertown, and told his community about the nearby town when he found his way home.
+He wandered until he found shelter in Watertown and told his community about the nearby town when he found his way home.
 As time went on, Watertown became the more successful community and Swede Lake residents moved to the neighboring town, merging the two.

 The Town of Helvetia, built between Hollywood and Watertown townships, was named by residents after their homeland.
+Helvetia is the ancient name of Switzerland, chosen by the Swiss immigrants who settled the town.
 John Buhler founded Helvetia in 1856; he also built the first store.
-Helvetia is the ancient name of Switzerland, chosen by the Swiss immigrants who settled the town.
-Eventually, to attract other residents besides the Swiss, the town was renamed Hollywood on April 5, 1860, for what settlers thought to be an abundance of holly bushes in the area.
-Resident Jacob Lahr opened a sawmill, and built a bridge over the Crow River for easier travel, in 1869.
-A post office was opened in 1875, run by resident Jacob Lahr.
+Resident Jacob Lahr opened a sawmill and built a bridge over the Crow River for easier travel in 1869.
+A post office was opened in 1875 and Lahr became the first postmaster.
 He was succeeded by a Mrs. Zahler and August Ninnemann, under whom the office moved to nearby Mayer in 1889.

 Some ghost towns still have residents or buildings.
 For example, Bongards is still home to Bongards Creameries, and Hollywood Township to the Hollywood Sports Complex.
 Other towns, like logging community West Union, have a church and homes.
 However, these ghost towns are not incorporated and have no civic institutions such as town officials or a post office.
 They exist mainly in history books and memories.